 When Kei awoke the next morning, Akio wasn’t there.
 He assumed the energetic blond was already busy micromanaging his other teammates before the bus ride to Tokai University.
 His lips curved into a smile when he noticed the sound of classical music playing softly in the room.
 He recognized the song instantly.
 Serenade by Schubert, a piece that Akio often listened to when he was lounging in their room.
 Kei shut his eyes and let himself enjoy the sound of the orchestra.
-He could never call himself a classical music enthusiast, but the idea that Akio had turned it on for him to wake up to made him appreciate every last note and beautiful swell.
+He could never call himself a classical music enthusiast, but the idea that Akio had turned it on for him to wake up to made him appreciate every last note and beautiful crescendo.

 The music continued to play as Kei climbed out of bed and headed to his closet to grab his clothing.
 He had always been subtle with his style, never wanting to stand out in a crowd.
-So it was no surprise that he opted for a simple black shirt, dark washed jeans and an understated olive hoody to complete the look.
+So it was no surprise that he opted for a simple black shirt, dark washed jeans and an understated olive hoodie to complete the look.
 Contented with his appearance, he grabbed his eye contacts, toothbrush and face wash with the intention of cleaning up a bit before he joined his team in the cafeteria.
 He stopped at the door when he laid his pretty green eyes on a garment bag hanging on the door handle.
 There was a sticky note on the bag with his name on it, written in Akio’s elegant handwriting.
 “First costume of the year,” Kei mused fondly as he opened the garment bag to see what his gymnastics leotard looked like.

 After washing his face and brushing his teeth, Kei found himself putting in his brown eye contacts with a steady hand.
 He hated his natural eye color.
 It was the focal point of many awkward conversations and a reminder of his mother who had passed away when he was young.
 For whatever reason, people seemed to treat him like some sort of exotic creature because of his rare eye color, so he chose to wear dark contacts to blend in with the rest of Japanese society.
-Akio on the other hand loved to stand out with his long bleached platinum blond hair and outspoken personality.
+Akio on the other hand loved to stand out with his outspoken personality.
 The two had an unlikely friendship, but because they had practically been raised together and grown to appreciate their differences, they had a very close bond.
-Before leaving the change room, he carded a hand through his mid-length hair a few times just to make sure he looked presentable.
+Before leaving the changing room, he carded a hand through his mid-length hair a few times just to make sure he looked presentable.
 With that, he left the room, quickly returned his toiletries to their rightful place, and headed to the cafeteria to meet his friends.

 Everyone was already deep in conversation over breakfast at their usual table by the window when Kei arrived.

-“M-morning Kei…” Yuuta greeted, adjusting his glasses, his voice sounding a little uneasy.
+“M-morning Kei…” Yuuta greeted, adjusting his glasses.

 Kei furrowed his brows.
 “What’s wrong?”